nushell/nushell.github.io/cookbook/pattern_matching.md

 }
 ```

-As you can see you can also use comound expressions in match statements (in this case used with `|`).
+As you can see you can also use command expressions in match statements (in this case used with `|`).
 Also notice the `_` case at the end, this is called the default arm and is used.

 ## Pattern matching on types